anotherFeng/react-boilerplate/README.md

 Makesure to have npm, live-server, and babel-cli installed first.

 ``
-npm run build   //install all dependencies
+npm install   //install all dependencies
 ``